 Procedure type – combined Restrictive / Malabsorptive

 An air balloon is implanted through the endoscopic route in only around30 minutes without the need to hospitalise the patient.
 This procedure of implanting is nonsurgical and minimally invasive thus reducing post implantation nausea, vomiting and the feeling of pain.

 Intragastric Air Balloon is filled inside the stomach to create short term and rapid weight loss.
-It promotes a sensation of having eaten too much after a little meal and thus loses weight at a fast rate.
+It promotes the sensation of having eaten too much after a little meal and thus loses weight at a fast rate.
 This balloon is temporary and has to be extracted after six months.

 A surgical solution is an important innovation for patients suffering from Obesity and Diabetes.
-Bariatric Surgeons from around the world were surprised to know that within 24 to 48 hours after surgery, type-II diabetes of patients was cured complete.
+Bariatric Surgeons from around the world were surprised to know that within 24 to 48 hours after surgery, type-II diabetes of patients was cured completely.